 The AP Studio Art Drawing course is designed for students who are seriously interested in art and wish to develop mastery in the concept, composition, and execution of their ideas.
 AP Studio Art is not based on a written exam; instead, students submit portfolios or evaluations at the end of the school year.
-In building the portfolio, students experience a variety of concepts, techniques and approaches designed to help them demonstrate their abilities as well as their versatility with techniques, problem-solving, critical thinking and illumination of ideas.
+In building the portfolio students experience a variety of concepts, techniques, and approaches designed to help them demonstrate their abilities as well as their versatility with techniques, problem-solving, critical thinking, and the illumination of ideas.
 Students develop a body of work for the Concentration and Quality sections for analysis of portfolio.
-A course fee is assessed for this class.

 1759 Theater Arts: 9-10-11-12 / 0.5

 This project-based course will allow the student to explore the foundations of storytelling through theater.
 Through the lens of various theatrical roles – such as designer, director, playwright, and actor – the student will analyze various theatrical works and styles.
 The student will then makes choices to bring these works to life.
 The student will demonstrate what has been learned through writing, presenting and performing.

 Prerequisite: Theater Arts.
 This is an intermediate course in theater, which builds upon the skills developed in Theater Arts I. The focus of this courses’ work is on the scripted word, and how the actor interprets and presents the words of others on stage and story-telling through theater.
 As in Theater Arts I, students will study this through the lens of various theatrical roles – such as designer, director, stage crew and playwright.
 Students will demonstrate what has been learned through writing, presenting and performing.

 1764 Band: 9-10-11-12 / 1.0